pydata/xarray/doc/user-guide/terminology.rst

         :term:`variables<Variable>`, :term:`dimensions<Dimension>`, :term:`coordinates<Coordinate>`,
         and attributes.

-        The nodes in a tree are linked to one another, and each node is it's own instance of ``DataTree`` object.
+       The nodes in a tree are linked to one another, and each node is its own instance of ``DataTree`` object.
 Each node can have zero or more *children* (stored in a dictionary-like manner under their corresponding *names*), and those child nodes can themselves have children.
 If a node is a child of another node that other node is said to be its *parent*.